 Tiger is an intrusion detection tool that also helps in a security audit.
 Available for free to all members of the Unix family.

 Other than these, if you are interested in testing your application in SDLC process, you can integrate OWASP ZAP with Selenium.
 This will automate the security testing process to a certain extent, more details on this here.

 OWASP ZAP can also be used as a stand-alone application to scan your web platform for OWASP Top-10 and other issues.

 There is so much more to security beyond these common best practices and guidelines.
 We recommend you keep your security updated and stay informed on recent exploits and security breaches.

 At Synapse we provide security audits and compliance support to all our customers.
-From time to time we also write security posts, so you can read those as well on our blog.
+From time-to-time we also write security posts, which can be found on our blog.